cawka/cs118-spring2017/project-3.md

 - For each incoming IPv4 packet, your router should verify its checksum and the minimum length of an IP packet

-    * Invalid packets must be discarded (a proper ICMP error response not required for this project).
+    * Invalid packets must be discarded (a proper ICMP error response is NOT required for this project).

 - Your router should classify datagrams into (1) destined to the router (to one of the IP addresses of the router), and (2) datagrams to be forwarded:

     * For (1), if packet carries ICMP payload, it should be properly dispatched.
-Otherwise, discarded (a proper ICMP error response not required for this project).
+Otherwise, discarded (a proper ICMP error response is NOT required for this project).

     * For (2), your router should use the longest prefix match algorithm to find a next-hop IP address in the routing table and attempt to forward it there